 Timor Plaza is a multi-use development complex.
 It houses the Timor Plaza Hotel, several business and stores, a movie theater, and the only shopping mall in the East Timor capital.

 The shopping mall part of Timor Plaza is small and fitting for this tiny country, and one of the biggest draws to the Timor Plaza is the food court.
-Here, you can conveniently choose different stalls for any kind of food you like!
+Here, there are stalls that sell any kind of food you like!

-You can also find a grocery store, office, and clothing stores, as well as several electronics and cellphone stores.
+The mall has a grocery store, office, and clothing stores, as well as several electronics and cellphone stores.
 Those are handy places for those of you looking for East Timor SIM cards.

-Outside Dili – Atauro Island: Diving in East Timor
+14. Atauro Island: Diving in East Timor

-Ataúro Island is technically not part of Dili – only about 20 km north of the capital of Timor-Leste.
-A short boat ride will take you to there.
-According to a recent biological survey, the waters surrounding Ataúro Island have more species of reef fish per site than any other place on Earth.
+Ataúro Island is technically not part of Dili – it’s about 20 km north of the capital.
+A short boat ride will take you there.
+According to a recent survey, the waters surrounding Ataúro Island have more species of reef fish than any other place on Earth.

 The East Timor government is working to establish a protected area within these waters and Ataúro Island, with the hope that ecotourism takes off in the country.

-And it is a highly recommended Timor Leste diving area!
+It’s a great Timor Leste diving area!

 Dili Organized Tour Group

 Dili is a small and packed town, and you can tour all of these Dili main attractions in a day.
-If you opt to join a paid tour group, Timor Adventures is highly recommended.
+If you opt to join a paid tour group, we highly recommend Timor Adventures.
 They offer a half-day Dili tour for $48 per person.